How to Use For Loops in VBA

 For j = 2 To 5 If Cells(i, j) = 0 Then breakStatus = 1 Exit For Else breakStatus = 0 End If Next

 This creates a new counter, j, and looks at individual cells in each loop.
-In the first run through the outer loop, i is set to 1.
+In the first run through the outside loop, i is set to 1.
 So the first run of the inner loop will look at (i, j), which is (1, 2), or A2.

 Excel checks to see if that cell is set to 0, and if it is, it sets breakStatus to 1 and exits the loop (that’s what “Exit For” does; see below).